-We adopted Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers, with a date of initial application of July 1, 2018.
-As a result, we updated our accounting policy for revenue recognition to reflect the new standard (see Note 2 in the accompanying Notes to the Consolidated Financial Statements contained in this Transition Report on Form 10-K).
-The adoption of ASC 606 represents a change in accounting principle that will more closely align revenue recognition with the delivery of our services and will provide financial statement readers with enhanced disclosures.
+We adopted Accounting Standards Codification 606, Revenue from Contracts with Customers ("ASC 606"), with a date of initial application of July 1, 2018.
+As a result, we updated our accounting policy for revenue recognition to reflect the new standard (see Note 2 in the accompanying Notes to the Consolidated Financial Statements contained in this Annual Report on Form 10-K).
+The adoption of ASC 606 represents a change in accounting principle that more closely aligns revenue recognition with the delivery of our services and provides financial statement readers with enhanced disclosures.
 We applied ASC 606 using the modified retrospective method.
 The cumulative effect of initially applying the new revenue standard resulted in a \$218,000 reduction to the opening balance of accumulated deficit at July 1, 2018.